 If you syndicate your content to many other websites, it can be hard for Google to determine the original version of your piece.
 A canonical link element won't do much here because the pages your content is on are significantly different.

-Instead, you should ask syndication partners to stop Google's bots from indexing your content on their website.
+Second, if a cross-domain canonical isn't practical, you can ask syndication partners to block Google's bots from indexing your content on their website.
 They can do so by using the following robots meta tag:

 A copycat website